-On 10 October 2016, PT Aneka Samudera Lintas entered into a conditional sale and purchase of vessels agreement with PT Karunia Samudera Lines for the sale of 22 tugs and 22 barges (collectively, the "Vessels") for a total consideration of IDR170,580,000,000 (equivalent to \$18,400,000).
-As the proposed disposal has not been completed as at 31 December 2016, the Vessels with an aggregate carrying value of \$10,482,000 have been reclassified from property, plant and equipment to assets held for sale.
+In the previous financial year, PT Aneka Samudera Lintas entered into a conditional sale and purchase of vessels agreement (the "Agreement") with PT Karunia Samudera Lines ("PT KSL") for the sale of 22 tugs and 22 barges (collectively, the "Vessels") for a total consideration of IDR170,580,000,000 (equivalent to \$18,400,000).
+As the proposed disposal has not been completed as at 31 December 2016, the Vessels with an aggregate carrying value of \$10,482,000 were reclassified from property, plant and equipment to assets held for sale.
+It was expected under the Agreement that the disposal of Vessels should be completed on 5 January 2017.